1. The new Aged Care Act

 4. Strengthened Aged Care Quality Standards

 The strengthened Aged Care Quality Standards enhance safety, dignity, and quality of life for aged care recipients.
-They focus on seven key areas: the person, the organisation, care and services, the environment, clinical care, food and nutrition, and the residential community.
+They focus on seven key areas: the individual, the organisation, care and services, the environment, clinical care, food and nutrition, and feedback and complaints.
 These Standards ensure older Australians receive care with dignity and respect, supported by a robust regulatory framework that promotes transparency and accountability.

 Read more: Strengthening the Aged Care Quality Standards | Australian Government Department of Health and Aged Care